FourjsGenero/ex_push_notification/README.md

 ### Test GCM

+* On the server
-* On the server: Start the token_maintainer (fglrun token_maintainer)
+ * Start the token_maintainer in background (fglrun token_maintainer &)
-* On the server: Start the GCM push server (fglrun gcm_push_server) - has GUI interface!
+ * Start the GCM push server (fglrun gcm_push_server) - has GUI interface!
-* On the Android device: Start the app
+* On the Android device:
+ * Start the app
-* On the Android device: Tap register button, you should get a registration token
+ * Tap register button, you should get a registration token
-* On the server: Go to the GCM push server program and click the send button
+* On the server:
+ * Go to the GCM push server program and click the send button
-* On the Android device: Check that the notification arrives on the device
+* On the Android device:
+ * Check that the notification arrives on the device
-* On the Android device the app, tap unregister button
+ * Tap unregister button

 ## Using Apple Push Notification service